AREESHA3022/Mental-Health-in-Tech-2016-2020-Analysis-Research/Workplace Mental Health Trends (2017–2020) Observations.md

 #### Trends in Openness Regarding Mental and Physical Health Discussions During Interviews Over the Years
 <img src="Openness in Discussing Mental and Physical Health in Interviews Over the Years.png" alt="Openness in Discussing Mental and Physical Health in Interviews Over the Years" width="600"/>

+- **Physical Health Disclosure Higher**: The percentage of individuals admitting to a physical health issue ("Admit PH Issue") is consistently higher than those admitting to a mental health issue ("Admit MH Issue"), reflecting the persistent stigma surrounding mental health.
+- **Low Mental Health Disclosure**: The percentage of individuals admitting to a mental health issue remains low, fluctuating between 3% and 5%, indicating ongoing stigma and fear of discrimination.
+- **Open Identification as MH Person Even Lower**: The percentage of individuals openly identifying as having a mental health issue is even lower, though it shows a slight increase, suggesting a gradual reduction in stigma but significant barriers remain.
+- **Increasing Trend in Physical Health Disclosure**: There is a noticeable increase in the disclosure of physical health issues from 2017 to 2020, potentially reflecting greater acceptance or the pandemic's impact on health discussions.
+- **Slight Increase in Open MH Identification**: While still low, there is a slight upward trend in the "Openly Identity as MH Person" category, indicating a gradual shift in attitudes toward mental health, though barriers persist.
+- **Fluctuations in Mental Health Disclosure**: The "Admit MH Issue" category fluctuates but remains low, showing that willingness to disclose mental health issues is influenced by factors such as interview context and employer openness.

+### Overall Conclusion:
+There is a significant disparity between physical and mental health disclosures during interviews, with physical health being more openly discussed.
+While mental health disclosures show slight improvements, stigma and concerns about discrimination continue to inhibit open identification.

 #### Trends in Comfort Level for Discussing Mental Health Issues Over the Years with friends and faily
 <img src="Average_Comfort_in_Discussing_Mental_Health_Issues_with_Friends_Family_Over_the_Years.png" alt="Comfort in Discussing Mental Health Issues Over the Years" width="600"/>